 Escalating costs of care, rapidly rising rates of chronic illness and extensive workforce shortages have hit the healthcare industry like a tsunami.
 If you add the pandemic, we are left with a resource-strapped healthcare system and an overburdened, overworked staff struggling to find ways to do exceedingly more with exceedingly less.

-Many healthcare organizations are turning towards remote care programs such as remote patient monitoring (RPM) and chronic care management (CCM) to help manage care for patients with chronic conditions.
+Many healthcare organizations are turning towards remote care programs such as remote patient monitoring (RPM) and chronic care management (CCM) to help manage care for patients with chronic conditions, such as diabetes, hypertension, asthma, CHF, COPD, or pneumonia.
 While these programs aren’t a magic bullet, they enable providers to do more with less by expanding their reach with remote capabilities, deeper insights and enhanced care coordination.
 Moreover, both CCM and RPM have demonstrated their effectiveness in improving patient outcomes and reducing care costs.

 For example, the Centers for Medicare and Medicaid Services found that CCM helped lower hospital, emergency department and skilled nursing facility costs and reduced the likelihood of hospital admissions.
 Research demonstrated that CCM: